Bio

 Ken published short fiction in the 1970s and churned out book-length manuscripts while working as a journalist (reporter and editor) at the Toronto Star and the Montreal Star.
 Then, at the Calgary Herald, he created a niche as full-time books editor and columnist – a literary gig, now almost obsolete, that enabled him to attend festivals across the country and to talk books with authors like Salmon Rushdie, Margaret Drabble, Mordecai Richler, Mavis Gallant, William Golding, Leonard Cohen, Peter Carey, Jerzy Kosinski, Samuel Selvon, Richard Ford, Diana Gabaldon, and Elmore Leonard.
 He met Graeme Gibson and Margaret Atwood often enough that, when Calgary journalists went on strike against Conrad Black, they joined him on the picket line.

-While working at the Herald, Ken published one work of nonfiction (Canada’s Undeclared War) and three novels.
-He likes to say that his first novel commanded a five-figure advance, though under questioning he will admit that two of those figures were zeroes to the right of the decimal.
-These days, while focusing mainly on books, Ken writes book reviews, travel articles, and opinion pieces for Canadian Geographic, Canada’s History, the Globe and Mail, Geographical magazine, and Celtic Life International.
+While working at the Herald, Ken published three novels and a work of nonfiction.
+With Canada’s Undeclared War: Fighting Words from the Literary Trenches, he established his bona fides as a cultural commentator (aka a trouble-maker): He likes to say that his first novel commanded a five-figure advance, though under questioning he will admit that two of those figures were zeroes to the right of the decimal point.
+These days, while focusing mainly on history and biography, Ken writes book reviews, travel articles, and opinion pieces for Canadian Geographic, Canada’s History, the Globe and Mail, Geographical magazine, and Celtic Life International.

 Ken has served on national council for the Writers’ Union of Canada and as chair of the Public Lending Right Commission.
-He is a fellow of the Explorers’ Club and the Royal Canadian Geographical Society and a patron of the John Rae Society.
+He is a fellow of the Explorers’ Club, an ambassador of the Royal Canadian Geographical Society, and a patron of the John Rae Society.
 His Blog is a ballyhoo of observations, anecdotes, and opinions.
 Ken won a teaching excellence award from University of Toronto, teaches Creative Nonfiction (CNF) in the low-residency MFA program at University of King’s College in Halifax, and sails as a resource historian with Adventure Canada.
 He loves nothing better than to come upon a captive audience with a microphone in his hand.

 With Sheena, Ken has rambled from Tasmania and the Blue Mountains of Australia to Singapore and the Perhentian Islands, and from India and Sri Lanka to Tanzania, where he taught French at an international school.
 With Sheena, besides repeatedly crisscrossing Canada and voyaging in the Northwest Passage, Ken has gone time-traveling through the Aran Isles, the Outer Hebrides, Orkney, and St. Kilda.
 Ken and Sheena are proud parents of the Toronto-based, precedent-setting, civil-litigation lawyer Carlin McGoogan and of Dr. Keriann McGoogan, author of Chasing Lemurs: My Journey into the Heart of Madagascar.